AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/tasks/manage-tasks/delete-tasks.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> <p>Edit access to Tasks and Projects with access to&nbsp;Delete</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+   <td> <p>Edit access to Tasks and Projects with access to Delete</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information about access to tasks, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-tasks.md" class="MCXref xref">Grant access to tasks</a>.
 For information on how a Workfront administrator can change your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>. </p> </td>
   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>